prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 <!-- ## Data mutations -->
 {% headingWithLink "Data mutations","h2" %}

-When it comes to mutations, we probably are all used to handling it ourselves by making API requests to a backend server and then updating the local state to reflect the changes, or even using libraries like react-query that help with handling most of the stuff for you.
+When it comes to mutations, we probably are all used to handling it ourselves by making API requests to a backend server and then updating the local state to reflect the changes, or even using libraries like React Query that help with handling most of the stuff for you.
 Both of the frameworks want to change that by making actions part of their core features.

 In Remix, these are taken care of by actions, and at the time of writing this blog, [Next.js also added Server actions with 13.4](https://nextjs.org/blog/next-13-4), but they are still in alpha.